 Choose how to receive your compensation

-If you are eligible for compensation, you will need to choose how you’d like to receive your payment.
+If you or the Claimant you represent is eligible for compensation, you will need to choose how you’d like to receive your payment.
 The Compensation Payment Form will be included with your Approval of Eligibility Letter.
 You can select one of the following options:

 You have 60 days from the date of your Approval of Eligibility Letter to confirm your choice.
 If you don’t respond within this timeframe, the Administrator will automatically mail you a cheque to the address you provided on your Claim Form.